WeiJiuQi/DET-LSH/README.md

 + --l-size: L, a positive integer, the number of indexes
 + --search-radius: r, a float number, the initial search radius
 + --max-candidate-size: a positive integer, the maximum number of returned points, i.e., beta*n
-+ --groundtruth: the path to groundtruth file
++ --benchmark: the path to benchmark file

-If want to generate groundtruth before query, you can add the `--generate-groundtruth` parameter.
+The specific commands and parameters for each dataset of DET-LSH are written in file `run_DETLSH.sh`.

-## Dataset, Query, and Groundtruth
+## Dataset, Query, and Benchmark

 #### Dataset